 South Vietnam and Cambodia have agreed to re-establish diplomatic relations at Ambassadorial level.
 In a?

-South Vietnam and Cambodia have agreed to re-establish diplomatic relations at Ambassadorial level.
+Background: South Vietnam and Cambodia have agreed to re-establish diplomatic relations at Ambassadorial level.
 In a communique signed in Saigon on Wednesday (27 may by the Foreign Ministers of the two countries, the seven year break in relations was ended.

 In Saigon for the negotiations and signing ceremony was the Cambodian Foreign Minister Yem Sambaur.
 The communique assures the South Vietnamese Government that the lives of the half-million Vietnamese in Cambodia will be safeguarded.
 Mr. Sambaur also confirmed his country's diplomatic break with North Vietnam and the Vietcong's provisional revolutionary Government.